 We forget that the point of Jesus’ death was to make God accessible to all of us.
 We no longer need to approach Him through an intermediary human priest, as in Old Testament times; Jesus has become our mediator, and the curtain separating us from the Holy of Holies has been torn in two, giving us instant access to our Teacher and Creator.

-2. We want to do it on our own, or we think it doesn’t count if we ask God for help.
+2. We want to do it on our own (or we think it doesn’t count if we ask for help).

-Sometimes we think God is a last resort, that we should approach Him only after we’ve exhausted all other options.
-Perhaps we’re embarrassed to ask Him for help, because we feel we should be able to solve the problem on our own.
+Sometimes we think of God as a last resort— that we should only approach Him after we’ve exhausted all other options.
+Perhaps we’re embarrassed because we think we should be able to solve the problem on our own.
 But God wants to help us, and the Bible reminds us to prayerfully approach Him about everything.